Starting to gather my materials for my upcoming oil painting workshop “Coast” in Artform, Dunmore East.

-I have several different painting sets as I just love to try out new stuff!
+I have several different watercolour painting sets for sketching.
 It’s hard to recommend one in particular, and you should just bring whatever you have.
 The above set is Derwent Inktense Blocks, which are water soluble and very nice to use.

 These are my favourite oil brushes, firm but springy – Royal and Langnickel Oil / Acrylic brush set.
 I’ll have some extra brushes with me for you to try.

 This is the Palette Knife I use most of the time.
 About the size of my little finger, oval tipped (not pointed), and curved handle.
 Available in a pack of 5 knives by Create in most art supply stores.
 It doesn’t have a particular reference size, just use the photo as a guide.
 Here is a link to a similar knife from Jacksons Art in UK.

 And I like the Unipin Fine Line Drawing Pen 0.5, in Dark Grey – it marks like a pencil, but won’t smudge or erase.